JHU-MedImage-Reg/LUMIR_L2R/README.md

 ## Dataset:
 - ***Download Training Dataset:*** Access the training dataset via Google Drive.
 - ***Preprocessing:*** The OpenBHB dataset underwent initial preprocessing by its creators, which included skull stripping and affine registration.
 For comprehensive details, refer to the [OpenBHB GitHub](https://baobablab.github.io/bhb/dataset) page and their [article](https://www.sciencedirect.com/science/article/pii/S1053811922007522).
 Subsequently, we performed N4 bias correction with ITK and intensity normalization using a [pre-existing tool](https://github.com/jcreinhold/intensity-normalization).
-Additionally, we conducted segmentation of the subcortical structures using automated software.
+- ***Annotation:*** We conducted segmentation of the subcortical structures using automated software.
 To enhance the dataset for evaluation purposes, an experienced radiologist and neurologist contributed manual landmark annotations to a subset of the images.
 - ***Image size:*** The dimensions of each image are `160 x 192 x 224`.
 - ***Normalization:*** Intensity values for each image volume have been normalized to fall within the range `[0,255]`.
 - ***Dataset structure:***